itsritiksingh/inMemoryStore/README.md

 ## Introduction

 This is an in-memory key-value store written in Go, designed to provide tolerance against system crashes.
 It achieves crash tolerance through the use of a Write Ahead Log (WAL) and String Sorted Tables (SSTables).
 This library is suitable for scenarios where you need a fast, efficient, and crash-resistant in-memory key-value store for your Go applications.

+### Inspired From : "The Log-Structured Merge-Tree (LSM-Tree)" by Patrick O'Neil, Edward Cheng, Dieter Gawlick, and Elizabeth O'Neil (1996)

 ## Features